-Our comprehensive characterization of specific CD3-T cell biology included assessment of cell metabolism.
-Focusing on validated antibodies detecting key protein targets, mostly rate-limiting enzymes (14, 15, 25), this innovative cytometry-based approach allows a sensitive quantification of metabolic activity with single-cell resolution, thereby enabling us to apply this technology to the analysis of rare antigen-specific T cells.
-In general, protein-based analyses might more accurately reflect cells' metabolic state than transcriptome-based studies, given that regulation of metabolic pathways has been shown to dominantly occur on the translational rather than transcriptional level (26).
+Our comprehensive characterization of specific CD3- T cell biology included assessment of cell metabolism.
+Focusing on validated antibodies detecting key protein targets, mostly ratelimiting enzymes (14, 15, 25), this innovative cytometry-based approach allows a sensitive quantification of metabolic activity with single cell resolution, thereby enabling us to apply this technology to the analysis of rare antigen-specific T cells.
+In general, protein-based analyses might more accurately reflect a cells' metabolic state than transcriptome-based studies, given that regulation of metabolic pathways has been shown to dominantly occur on the translational rather than transcriptional level (26).
 As a key finding, our data highlight significant differences in fatty acid metabolism between antigen-specific CD3- and CD3+ subsets.
-The fact that ACAC expression was highest in the CD3- subset suggests increased fatty acid demand being characteristic for this subset upon activation, along with reduced fatty acid oxidation via CPT1A, possibly resulting from its blockade by ACAC synthesis product malonyl-CoA (27).
-Of note, mice with T cell-specific ACAC deletion fail to generate efficient Th1 responses, produce less IFN-y, and succumb early to M. tuberculosis infection (28).
-Together with the finding that ACAC deletion or blockade reduces Th1-mediated inflammation in experimental colitis (29) and limits excessive IFN-y production in human autoimmunity (30), these aspects contextualize the increased demand for fatty acid synthesis with superior execution of effector functions, including IFN-γ production, in spike- and CEF-specific CD3- T cells.
+The fact that ACAC expression was highest in the CD3- subset suggests increased fatty acid demand being characteristic for this subset upon activation, along with reduced fatty acid oxidation via CPT1a, possibly resulting from its blockade by ACAC-synthesis product malonyl-CoA (27).
+Of note, mice with T cell specific ACAC deletion fail to generate efficient Th1 responses, produce less IFNy and succumb early to M. tuberculosis infection (28).
+Together with the finding that ACAC deletion or blockade reduces Th1-mediated inflammation in experimental colitis (29) and limits excessive IFNy production in human autoimmunity (30), these aspects contextualize the increased demand for fatty acid synthesis with superior execution of effector functions, including IFNγ production, in Spike- and CEF-specific CD3- T cells.

-Our findings of increased GLUT1, HK2, and LDH expression in both T cell subsets verify several other studies on bulk T cells demonstrating augmented aerobic glycolysis (also known as the Warburg effect) upon polyclonal activation (31, 32).
-At the same time, as opposed to the bulk analyses performed by Ahl at al. using α CD3/CD28 stimulation (14), our results highlight that not all metabolic pathways are comparably upregulated upon antigen-specific (i.e., physiologic) TCR triggering.
-This applied to IDH2 and ATP5A,
+Our findings on increased GLUT1, HK2 and LDH expression in both T cell subsets confirm several other studies on bulk T cells demonstrating augmented aerobic glycolysis (also known as Warburg effect) upon polyclonal activation (31, 32).
+At the same time, as opposed to the bulk analyses performed by Ahl at al. using αCD3/CD28 stimulation (14), our results highlight that not all metabolic pathways are comparably upregulated upon antigen-specific (i.e. physiologic) TCR triggering.
+This applied to IDH2 and ATP5a, showing reduced expression over unstimulated controls in spike-activated T cells, which is concomitant with the well-described switch from oxidative metabolism to aerobic glycolysis to support rapid effector function after activation (33, 34).